-There’s something of the Wild West about Khasab, the dusty capital of Oman’s Musandam Peninsula.
-One hundred kilometres of the United Arab Emirates separate Musandam from the rest of Oman, and the disconnect shows – this is a far cry from the glossy shopping malls of the country’s capital, Muscat.
+There’s something of the Wild West about Khasab, the dusty capital of Oman’s Dropdown content Musandam Peninsula Dropdown content.
+One hundred kilometres of the United Arab Emirates separate Musandam from the rest of Oman, and the disconnect shows – this is a far cry from the glossy shopping malls of the country’s capital, Muscat Dropdown content.

 Daniel Stables explores the Musandam Peninsula’s dramatic coastline, stunning mountainous landscapes and remote outposts to let intrepid travellers know what to seek out in the region.